tari-project/rfcs/src/RFC-0313_VNRegistration.md

 Only a random fraction of validators will be re-assigned shard keys per epoch and that fraction will not be shuffled again for `VNShardShuffleInterval` epochs.
 Although the exact number of validators that shuffle per epoch varies, on average the `VNShardShuffleInterval` should aim to shuffle around 5% of the network at every epoch.
-This is to ensure that the number of shuffling validators is far from $\frac{1}{3}$ of the validator set, as this could break liveness and safety guarantees.
+This is to ensure that the number of shuffling validators is much less than $\frac{1}{3}$ of the validator set, as this could break liveness and safety guarantees.

 The `prev_shard_key` is the last `VN_Shard_Key` that was assigned to the validator node within the `VNRegistrationValidityPeriod`.